 Similarly, the team behind Doctor Who: Lost in Time used Beamable to support live events and real-time player engagement.
 Rather than losing months to building custom infrastructure, they tapped into ready-made systems and launched faster—without sacrificing reliability.

 The bottleneck isn’t inevitable.
-The right tech choices today can open the door to a smoother,
+The right backend choices today can open the door to a smoother, faster, and more sustainable roadmap tomorrow.

-Ready to unblock your roadmap?
-Talk to Beamable today and see how better backend choices can accelerate your next release.
+👉 Talk to Beamable today and see how better backend choices can accelerate your next release.